Swarm: Is The New Prime Video Show Inspired By Beyoncé's BeyHive?

 Cast and crew

 Besides these factors, the series amassed huge attention due to its star-studded ensemble featuring Billie Eilish and Paris Jackson.
-In fact, former US President Barack Obama and Michelle Obama’s daughter Malia Obama is also one of the writers.
-Previously, she had interned for HBO’s Girls (2016) and served as a production assistant for CBS’ Extant (2014).
+In fact, former US President Barack Obama and Michelle Obama’s daughter, Malia Obama is also one of the writers.
+Previously, she has interned for HBO’s Girls (2016) and served as a production assistant for CBS’ Extant (2014).

 20 Highest-Rated Amazon Prime Video Shows On IMDb: ‘Sherlock’, ‘The Boys’ And More